n8kim1/battletrack/README.md

 ## Instructions

 - To download matches, go into the `battletrack` subfolder.
 (This location is important!
 TODO automated check for it) Then run `npx ts-node src/stats/download.ts`.
-- To generate stats, run `npx ts-node src/index.ts` from the battletrack subfolder
-- To use the dashboard locally, from the `client` folder, run `npm run battletrack-watch --config webpack-battletrack.config.js`.
+- To generate and see stats locally, from the `client` folder, run `npm run battletrack-watch`.
 Then navigate to `http://localhost:3000/index.html`.

 ## Cool things to consider doing

 ### MVP

-- Split up client, into Model and View
- - Move Model to a folder
-- Caching matches
 - Get all matches in a tournament
  - Saving matches
 - Simple visualization on a website